Updated: Dec 30, 2022

 The story of my aches and pains stem from a time when I fell off — understatement — my Honda Superdream 250cc — it was often the first big bike for potential rockers and Led Zeppelin fans.
 I should add at this juncture that it wasn't my fault.
 A car came out of a turning without looking in my direction.
 I was knocked over to the other side of the road and ended up at Ayr County Hospital.
 My Superdream was no more and, to a certain extent, neither was I. Still I survived albeit with a few broken bones, bruising and bikeless.

-I've noticed that every now and again my back goes ping and nothing but painkillers, straps, hot pads and holding myself in a certain position will help to relieve the pain.
-Sometimes the pinging would only occur when Halleys's comet made an appearance.
+I've noticed that every now and again my back goes ping and nothing but painkillers, straps, hot pads and holding myself in a certain position, will help relieve the pain.
+Sometimes the pinging would only occur when Halleys's comet makes an appearance.

 Then it became more frequent, possibly once in a blue moon (but more frequent than the said comet).
 Now it's occurring two or three times every year.
 When it happens I'm completely immobile and walking — sorry — crawling from room to room can take an eternity.
 By the following day I'm shuffling about like someone who has had two hips replacements and is trying to walk on a hot bed of ashes.
 By the third day (tomorrow as I write this) I should be back to some form of normality.